GiacomoDeBenedetto/LenovoThinkPadP1Gen2-HackintoshEFI/README.md

 Not tested with newer versions.
 Based on Clover 5118.

 **Note**: The default configuration is for Xeon-based laptop with 4K display.
-You will find other configs fot other configuration in "configs" directory.
+You will find other configs for other configurations in "configs" directories.
 The installer is in Chinese.
 Complete it and after that, change language and keyboard settings using System Preferences.

 ## What Works